score-json/json/TSF/trustable/well-formed-json/WFJ-01.md

 normative: true
 ---

-The service provided by nlohmann/json checks the well-formedness of the literal names.
+The service provided by the nlohmann/json library checks the well-formedness of the literal names.